ghostrecom/npcdoctor/README.md

 ### Installation

 - Add the resource to your `server.cfg` to make sure it's started at server startup:

+### Discord
+- If you need support or suggestions, you can enter the discord of lumen works
+- link: discord.gg/2P3FQ2P6Pp

 ## Legal

 License
 Lumen_npcdoctor [Standalone]